Masked Capsule Autoencoders

 \subsection{Capsule Networks}

 \textbf{Capsule Networks} are a variation of CNNs, which replace scalar neurons with vector or matrix capsules and construct a parse tree, representing part-whole relationships within the network.
 Each type of capsule in a layer of capsules can be thought of as representing a specific concept at the current level of the parse tree which is part of a bigger concept.
 Capsules in deeper layers are closer to the final class label than capsules in shallower layers.
-The capsules in the lowest layer can be thought of as the most basic parts which could be a part of any of the end classes, thus are denoted as the primary capsules, signifying that they are the base parts of the parse tree.
+The capsules in the lowest layer, known as primary capsules, detect the most basic visual features.
+These basic features serve as building blocks that can be combined to form any of the final object classes, forming the foundation of the parse tree.
 Capsules in lower layers decide their contribution to capsules in higher layers through a process called routing.

 \textbf{Capsule Routing}, in brief, is a non-linear, cluster-like process that takes place between adjacent capsule layers.
 This part of the network has been the predominant research focus for state-of-the-art Capsule Networks, to find better or more efficient methods of finding ways to decide the contribution of lower capsules to higher capsules.
 In brief, the purpose of capsule routing is to assign \textit{part} capsules $i=1,\dots,N$ in layer $\ell$ to \textit{object} capsules $j=1,\dots,M$ in layer $\ell+1$, by adjusting coupling coefficients $\boldsymbol{\gamma} \in \mathbb{R}^{N \times M}$ iteratively, where $0 \leq \gamma_{ij} \leq 1$.
-These coupling coefficients have similarities to an attention matrix \cite{DBLP:journals/corr/VaswaniSPUJGKP17} which modulates the outputs as a weighted average of the inputs.
-For more information on the numerous routing algorithms proposed for Capsule Networks, please see here \cite{ribeiro2022learning}.
+These coupling coefficients have similarities to an attention matrix \citep{DBLP:journals/corr/VaswaniSPUJGKP17} which modulates the outputs as a weighted average of the inputs.
+For more information on the numerous routing algorithms proposed for Capsule Networks, please see here \citep{ribeiro2022learning}.